Skip to content

 Side-effect transport contract

-Side-effect plugins are modelled as unary services for the selected transport.
+Side-effect plugins are modeled as unary services for the selected transport.
 TPF generates type-indexed service contracts such as ObservePaymentRecordSideEffectService with shape PaymentRecord -> PaymentRecord.
 It then inserts them at the configured aspect position.

 Build-time requirements